grahamwren/cs4500-project/report/doc.md

 The `DataFrame` object itself is a virtual dataframe, that is, it delegates to the KV in order to perform its operations.

-A computation is run on a dataframe by issuing a `MAP` command with a `Rower`.
-Rowers can be serialized, and in a `MAP`, one Rower is sent over the network for each chunk in a piece of data.
-When a node receives a Rower, it runs the computation on the requested chunk.
-Then, the Rower is reserialized and sent back to the application.
-Once the application receives all the individual Rowers, it joins them using join_delete.
-The computation runs in parallel, so rows are likely processed out of order.
-The results, however, are joined in order.
+A computation is run on a dataframe by issuing `START_MAP` commands with a `Rower`.
+Rowers can be serialized, and in a map, one START_MAP is sent over the network containing one serialized Rower, to each node.
+When a node receives a Rower, it responds right away with an integer id that serves as a handle to fetch the results later.
+It then runs the computation over its PartialDataFrame, which maps over all the chunks it owns, in parallel.
+Then, the Rower is reserialized and stored in the KVStore as a map result under the aforementioned id.
+These results can be fetched with a FETCH_MAP_RESULT command.

+The KVStore's map method takes care of issuing the `START_MAP` commands to each node.
+It then waits on each of them by issuing a `FETCH_MAP_RESULT` command.
+This means the map happens in parallel, but the results "finish" in order.
+The KVStore joins them using `join` from the deserialized rowers.
+The joins are also done in order.

 A `Node` is the low-level interface to the networking layer.
 The node will handle network commands automatically, and takes a callback for handling application commands.
 The callback, set through `set_data_handler` by the KV, will be used by the KV to handle Application level requests made of this Node by other Nodes in the cluster.
+The callback in KV deserializes the data as a Command and calls the Command's run method.

 # Use cases